 sits in the Pacific just off the southern shore of South Korea and it has the perfect climate for tropical flowers.
 Too hot and humid for my liking, but the plant life thrives.

 Good things come in small packages!

 Think you'd like to visit?
 Get more information here at the Life in Korea website.

-Yeomiji Botanical Garden steals the lion's share of my time when I'm on the Island.
+Yeomiji Botanical Garden takes the lion's share of my time when I'm on the Island.
 Come see why!

-The garden is in the posh Jungmun Resort (say it “Jung-moon”) on the southwest Pacific shore of Jeju Island.
+The garden is in the posh Jungmun Resort (say it “Jung-moon”) on the southwest Pacific shore of Jeju-do.
 About 50 minutes drive from Jeju City.

 The conservatory is a central observation tower with five adjoining greenhouses.
 From above it has the shape of a sunflower but from the ground.... the unit looks somewhat like a UFO.

 It only takes one visit to see why this Jeju Island botanical garden claims to be the largest and best in Asia!
 Go here to see why.

 The Jungmun Resort is the area for top notch hotels and they're all adorned with sensational gardens.
 It's the humidity, heat and the volcanic soil.
 Kind of the perfect recipe for a botanical explosion.